jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours_and_minutes.rst

 test_modulo_operation
 #############################################################################

-The ``%`` operator returns the remainder from dividing one number by another, it should help me get the remainder
+The ``%`` operator returns the remainder from dividing one number by another, it should help me get the right minutes

 .. _test_modulo_operation_red: